-- Any of the costs of distribution [are] paid for with public moneys; or - Costs of design, production, and printing exceeding \$50 are paid with public moneys, and the design, production, or printing is done with the intent of sending the item other than as permitted by this regulation.
+- Any of the costs of distribution are paid for with public money, or - Costs of design, production, and printing exceeding \$50 are paid with public money, and the design, production, or printing is done with the intent of sending the item other than as permitted by the statute.

-Regulation 18901(a)(3).
-This part of the test precludes the city from either paying the costs of mailing a mass mailing, or paying more than \$50 of the cost of having it produced if another entity then pays for the cost of distributing the mailing.
+§ 89002(a)(3).
+This part of the test precludes the city from either paying the costs of mailing a mass mailing, or paying more than \$50 of the cost of having it produced if another person or entity pays for the cost of distributing the mailing.

-4. At Least 200 Copies of the Item
+4. More than 200 Copies of the Item

-The fourth and final element of the test to determine whether a mass mailing is prohibited is whether "[m] ore than 200 substantially similar items are sent, in a single calendar month, excluding any item sent in response to an unsolicited request."
-Regulation 18901(a)(4).
+The fourth and final element of the test to determine whether a mass mailing is prohibited is whether "[m]ore than 200 substantially similar items are sent in a single calendar month, excluding any item sent in response to an unsolicited request..." § 89002(a)(4).
 This means that if more than 200 copies of the same written document, such as a city newsletter, are sent to the public in the same month, this element will be satisfied, with minor exceptions discussed below.